 A quick search taught me that this is a traditional Indian dessert which is often served for religious celebrations in the Hindi calendar.
 The name Bhapa Doi literally means steamed yogurt, as the dessert can be steamed rather than baked.

 It transpires that the dessert, which our western eyes may view as a deconstructed cheesecake, is a fabulous base for carrying other flavours and textures.
-Many of the recipes I’ve read on-line incorporate cardamom powder in the curds and some talk of using pineapple extract, though I tend to stick with vanilla.
+Many of the recipes I've read on-line such as this one from Elephant and Coconut Trees incorporate cardamom powder in the curds and some talk of using pineapple extract, though I tend to stick with vanilla.

 The dessert is then often finished with some form of fruit and nuts, making it naturally gluten free.
 The recipe in the Metro used a little tamarind paste to enliven some mixed berries.
 Other cooks have served their traditional Bengal dessert with pomegranate seeds, pistachios, and even sliced kiwi fruits.
 Some suggest baking the dessert with a few saffron strands resting on top of the white curds to create a wonderful orange colour giving a beautiful contrast when pistachios are scattered over the top.